Rajpratik71/Mininet-wiki/FAQ.md

 Yes, you can do so from a host `xterm` or `gterm` with the current version of Mininet.

+This allows you to run programs like `wireshark` or `firefox`.
+You might want to `su` to another user (e.g. `mininet`) to avoid running FireFox with `root` privileges, but it probably doesn't make a fundamental difference in a Mininet VM that is configured for password-less `sudo`.

 **What about Mininet 2.0.0?**

 (Thanks to Murphy McCauley for providing the following workaround, which craftily uses the switch's CPU port!)